VidhiAgrawa/HTML-CSS-Projects/README.md

-#Screenshots for Clones are given velow
+#Screenshots for Clones are given below

 #AMAZON Clone Images.